-Rating Experience and cost estimating Criterion Example Does Not Meet It is either unclear or unlikely that the applicant has experience or an established procurement or hiring process, or that the funding package 8 is appropriate for completing the identified activities and deliverable(s).
+Rating Experience and cost estimating Criterion Example Does Not Meet It is either unclear or unlikely that the applicant has experience or an established procurement or hiring process, or that the funding package is appropriate for completing the identified activities and deliverable(s).
 There is little or no evidence that the applicant has (a) either previous procurement experience or an efficient process for hiring staff, (b) the capacity to estimate the cost for the activities identified in the application, or (c) obtained a reasonable estimate or quote for the activities identified; or The funding package will not produce completed activities or deliverable(s) identified in the application.
-Meets It is likely the applicant has experience or an established procurement or hiring process, and that the funding package 5 is appropriate for completing the identified activities and deliverable(s).
+Meets It is likely the applicant has experience or an established procurement or hiring process, and that the funding package is appropriate for completing the identified activities and deliverable(s).
 The applicant has provided sufficient evidence demonstrating their procurement experience or efficient process hiring staff; and The applicant has provided reasonable cost estimates or quotes to conclude the funding requested will likely result in completed activities or deliverable(s) identified in the application.

-3. Criterion #3: Policy alignment Mobility access
+3. Criterion #3: Mobility access

-Application Question: DOT prioritizes projects that help to address transportation insecurity, which is the inabilityadvance mobility access by increasing reliable transportation for people to get to where they need to go to meet the needs of their daily life_lives regularly, reliably, and safely due to either the highthrough lowering the cost of transportation, lack of increasing access, or lack of increasing safe transportation options.
-Explain how the proposed activities will advance at least one of the following aspects of transportation insecuritymobility access:
+Application Question: DOT prioritizes projects that help advance mobility access by increasing reliable transportation for people to get to where they need to go to meet the needs of their daily lives regularly, reliably, and safely either through lowering the cost of transportation, increasing access, or increasing safe transportation options.
+Explain how the proposed activities will advance at least one of the following aspects of mobility access:

 - increase safety,

 - lower transportation costs, or

-- increase the availability of multimodal transportation options.
+- increase the availability of transportation options.

-From the list above, identify the area of transportation insecurity mobility access the project is mitigating or reversing advancing and how the proposed activities will accomplish this.
+From the list above, identify the area of mobility access the project is advancing and how the proposed activities will accomplish this.

-Question Review: The Application Review Team will assess whether the overall project and proposed activities align with DOT's strategic priorities address mobility access within the community.
+Question Review: The Application Review Team will assess whether the overall project and proposed activities address mobility access within the community.
 The Team will consider:

-whether the applicant identified an aspect of transportation insecurity mobility access that their project will address, and whether the proposed activities will help mitigate or reverse a transportation insecurity advance mobility access in the community.
+- whether the applicant identified an aspect of mobility access that their project will address, and - whether the proposed activities will help advance mobility access in the community.
+The goal of this assessment is to ensure the proposed project and activities will help advance an identified aspect of mobility access within the community.